 |Acropolis May Pen||Casino||16.1||NW||Jamaica|

-The number of other people sharing spots in the sand can vary widely, it depends mainly on when you visit, and how many people have booked rooms nearby.
+The crowdedness of the shoreline can vary widely, depending on when you visit, and how many people have booked nearby hotels.

-Don't expect to find any of Jamaica's large hotels and resorts close to this beach, but if you're hoping to dodge throngs of vacationers, the lack of accommodation options should be welcomed.
+Don't anticipate finding any of Jamaica's large resorts and hotels close to this beach, though if you're hoping to evade hoards of vacationers, the shortage of accommodation options will surely be a pleasant sight.

-There aren't any restaurants near this shore, so you may choose to plan a picnic for your day in the sun.
+There aren't any restaurants in the immediate surroundings of this shore, so you may choose to plan a picnic for your day in the sun.

-Another location you may want to try is Hellshire Beach, which is located 14 miles away.
+Another option worth considering is Hellshire Beach, which is located 14 miles away.
 To the southwest of Kingston lies Hellshire beach, the most popular of the black sand beaches in this area.
 Locals flock to this area on the weekends to take advantage of this casual and relaxed environment on the shore.
 Food vendors sell their fresh cooked food to guests while fishermen traverse the shores.
 Although not the main attraction, the waters are cool and refreshing, making it a good idea to take a dip in the sea.

 Help us improve!
 We welcome your corrections and suggestions.